ABOUT US

 ARE YOU GOING TO RECRUIT MY CHILD INTO THE MILITARY?

 No. Although we are located on a military base, our primary goal is to inspire students to learn more science, technology, engineering and math so that they will someday be able to get good jobs or at least have a better understanding of the world around them so they can make sound, informed decisions.
 To accomplish this, we introduce the students to a variety of professionals from around the base, such as pilots, firefighters and mechanics but we do not push them towards military careers.
-We also focus on peaceful applications of STEM such as designing robotic planetary explorers or vehicle crash safety systems.
+We also focus on peaceful applications of STEAM such as designing robotic planetary explorers or vehicle crash safety systems.

 I HAVE OTHER QUESTIONS NOT ANSWERED HERE.
 WHAT SHOULD I DO?